pjtunstall/push-swap/README.md

 In case you want to run `main_test.go`, be aware that it expects both these binaries to be built and in their eponymous folders.

-If you're running tests, say if you want to experiment with different algorithms, you might want to use the `-count=1` flag to bypass caching.
-For example, to test a function called general:
+If you're running tests, you might want to use the `-count=1` flag to make sure the test is actually performed!
+Sometimes cached results are given.
+This can happen if you run the same test on the same code (perhaps hoping the test will generate different random numbers), or if you make a change to code in a different package from the test (which can be a problem if your code depends on the code you changed in that external package).
+Cached results can also be given if the test depends on something outside of the code, such as environment variables, command-line flags, or some other file or database.
+The `-count=1` flag ensures that the test is definitely run once.
+For example, to test the general function:

 ```
 go test -run=TestGeneral -count=1